2 Beautiful Scenic Walks Near Tauranga, New Zealand – McLaren Falls and Mount Maunganui Hike

 The view from the Summit.
 Mount Maunganui and Papamoa Beaches.

-It is well worth the walk up, but this is a hard walk uphill, especially on a hot day, so remember your water and sunscreen.
+It is well worth the walk up, but be aware that this is a challenging uphill walk, especially on a hot day, so remember to bring water and sunscreen.

 How to Get Here

 Mount Maunganui is a seaside suburb of Tauranga.
-You will find the entrances to the hike up the mountain from Pilot Quay or the northern end of Marine Parade.
+The entrances to the hike up the mountain are from Pilot Quay or the northern end of Marine Parade.
 Parking is along Marine Parade.

 McLaren Falls Park

-Twenty minutes out of Tauranga is McLaren Falls Park, a 190-hectare parkland set alongside Lake McLaren, with McLaren Falls an easy walk away.
+Twenty minutes out of Tauranga is McLaren Falls Park, a 190-hectare parkland set alongside Lake McLaren.
+McLaren Falls is easily accessible for a walk.

 A one-way bridge gives you a view of the cascades flowing down from the Mangakarengorengo River.
 Parking is on the side of the road, and the turnoff into the park is on the right after you cross the bridge.